 Clause 14(1)(a) requires that disclosure would reveal one or more of six types of information set out in that clause, but only two of those are potentially at issue in the present matter: financial or commercial information.
-There is no financial information in the records, and no information in the records meets the definition of "commercial information" as it has been accepted in previous decisions of our office.
+There is no financial information in the records, and only some of the information in the records meets the definition of "commercial information" as it has been accepted in previous decisions of our office.